 That lack of attention is a problem if epidemiologists want to stop stage 1 pathogens from adapting to humans.

 “Infectious disease is the second leading cause of death worldwide,” Meng said.
 He explained that the risk of zoonotic disease is greater in developing countries.
 “The veterinary services in those countries are usually very limited.”

 Many diseases do not spread to humans; our physiology and immune systems fight them off.
-But when animal pathogens do infect humans, certain groups are particularly vulnerable.
+But when animal pathogens infect humans, certain groups are particularly vulnerable.
 Infants, pregnant women and the elderly are “immunocompromised,” meaning it is harder for them to fight off infections.
-People with HIV or AIDS or those undergoing cancer treatments are also vulnerable.